metreeca/link/docs/README.md

 Metreeca/Link is a model‑driven Java framework for rapid REST/JSON‑LD backend development.

-Its engines automatically convert annotated JavaBean classes and high-level declarative JSON-LD models into extended REST engines supporting data validation, CRUD operations, faceted search, relieving backend developers from low-level chores and completely shielding frontend developers from linked data technicalities.
+Its engines automatically convert annotated JavaBean classes and high-level declarative JSON-LD models into extended REST engines supporting data validation, CRUD operations, faceted search and analytical queries, relieving backend developers from low-level chores and completely shielding frontend developers from linked data technicalities.

 > ❗client-driven templates on a par with GraphQL